 Vaccines should be spaced evenly throughout the refrigerator, to allow cool air to circulate around the vaccine packages.
-On the basis of the available evidence1, no more than 50% of the internal volume for the refrigerator should be filled.
+No more than two thirds of the internal volume for the refrigerator should be filled.

 Vaccines should not touch the back or sides of the refrigerator.
 Manufacturers of refrigerators will usually provide guidance regarding the clearance required.
 If there is any doubt it is reasonable to leave an air gap of 4cm.